dataloop-ai/dtlpy-documentation/onboarding/09_model_management.md

 model.train()
 ```

-The next chapter of this onboarding will show you what the next steps are in learning more about Dataloop's SDK.
+The next chapter of this onboarding will show you what the next steps are in learning more about Dataloop's Python SDK.
 It will provide additional resources and redirect you to more advanced tutorials and exercices.